 Varying water flow rates can cause an increase in voltage beyond battery rated capacity (potentially lethal), improper installation can lead to electrical fires.

-No research relating to this specific product performance, although other products by this manufacturer have been included in market analysis studies.
+No research related to this specific product performance is available, although other products by this manufacturer have been included in market analysis studies.

 Kusakana, K., Munda, J.L., Jimoh, A.A., A survey of technologies increasing the viability of micro-hydropower as a cost-effective energy source for remote communities in South Africa.
 AFRICON 2009.
 2009 Sept 23-25, pp. 1-4.